John Byng, 5th Viscount Torrington: Byng's picture of 18th-century society

 On his travels Byng met up with, or glimpsed, many of the prominent people of his age.
 In August 1788 he undertook a tour into Sussex with the mathematician Isaac Dalby.
 At Biggleswade, in 1792, he met Humphry Repton.
 At Birmingham, in the same year, he encountered Sarah Siddons.
 Two years later, at Ampthill, he glimpsed Lord Monboddo travelling post-haste from London to Edinburgh.
 Byng leaves unforgettable memories of Blenheim Palace (its grounds, gardens and gardeners but not of the Duke of Marlborough himself).
 His meeting with Colonel Johnson, told with economy, lingers in the imagination.

-The overall impression is that of a man keenly aware of social change: that is Byng's head; but in his heart he clings to the old ways.
+The overall impression is that of a man keenly aware of social change: that is Byng's head; but in his heart he yearns for the old ways.

 Purpose of his work

 In England and Wales Byng set out, year after year, on his own sort of Grand Tour.
 The Grand Tour, a leisurely exploration of outstanding cultural features of the European Continent, was undertaken by many young men—though not by Byng himself—before and during the 1780s.
 Byng, intensely patriotic, believed that there was just as much of interest in Britain as in France or Italy, particularly as England and Wales contained so much that was picturesque.